 Travelling in Spain doesn’t have to be too expensive.
 While it isn’t the cheapest country to visit in Europe for Western travellers, it is still an affordable destination with lots of ways to save money.

-Are you trying to figure out an average trip to Spain cost?
-Have you been?
+Are you trying to figure out the average cost of a trip to Spain?
+Have any questions?
 Let us know in the comments!